 As the dawn approaches, the silhouette of many branches surround me.

-The street lamps glow orange illuminating the rough wood from which they are held in secure place.
-They light up the road, and embraced it in the early morn, and a white and full moon shines down from the far away heavens as the greatest street lamp of all.
+The street lamps glow orange, illuminating the rough wood from which they are held in their secure place.
+They light up the road, and embrace it in the early morn, and a white and full moon shines down from the far away heavens as the greatest street lamp of all.

 The light… how welcome it is to observe it slice through the darkness..
 “Let there be light…” and He spoke it into being.
 From the darkness, and the void, like a dimmer switch, the objects once obscured by midnight like a black ink, come back into focus, and the day beckons me forward into the promise of the gift.. just today..and that is enough.

 It is my Mother’s 81’st birthday today.
 The years say that this is her age, but when I informed her that her birthday was on Sunday, she looked at me questioningly.

 ” How old will I be,” she inquired..

 ”21,” I responded with a giggle..
 We were sitting at her residence, with a group of ladies, enjoying their lunch, and their tea.